juanpiLorca/consensus-node/README.md

 1.- For all nrf52DK you need to burn the firmware which source code is in the folder `/consensus/nordic` (see the [nordic dev academy courses](https://academy.nordicsemi.com/) in order to do this).
 Use nordic SDK 2.7.0.

 2.- For all the RaspberryPis create an SD card with Raspian Bookworm OS and enable SSH-server (username: `control`, password: `control1234`).
 Via a keyboard-screen (or SSH-client), you can then install nvm:0.40.1 and the node:22.11.0 and install "expect": `sudo apt install expect`.
+Then, make sure the `raspberry/bleadv.sh` is executable (`ls -l bleadv.sh`).
+If not, run the following command: `chmod +x bleadv.sh`

-Then upload all the contents of `/consensus/raspberry` (except for `node_modules` nor `package-lock.json`) and install all node dependencies with `~/Desktop/consensus/raspberry$ npm install`.
+3.- pload all the contents of `/consensus/raspberry` (except for `node_modules` nor `package-lock.json`) and install all node dependencies with `~/Desktop/consensus/raspberry$ npm install`.
 Additionally you need to connect to the LAN via wifi, use `sudo raspi-config` for setting the wifi credentials, and get the dynamic LAN ip address (which normally doesn't change in the router) with `ip a` and remember it.

-3.- In your laptop you need to have the `~/Desktop/consensus/raspberry`; with SSH-client, nmv and node installed (it's not necessary to install expect), with the node modules of the project installed and connected to the router LAN.
+4.- In your laptop you need to have the `~/Desktop/consensus/raspberry`; with SSH-client, nmv and node installed (it's not necessary to install expect), with the node modules of the project installed and connected to the router LAN.

-4.- In the physical world create a node by ataching 1 nrf52DK with 1 raspberry using a usb cable.
+5.- In the physical world create a node by ataching 1 nrf52DK with 1 raspberry using a usb cable.
 Repeat the process for every node you want to have.
 Note that you can connect to a node via SSH-client with the RaspberryPi credentials and its LAN ip address.

-5.- From your laptop open 3 terminals for each node and navigate to the `~/Desktop/consensus/raspberry` and the run 3 edge-devices processes on each terminal: `node back ble`, `node back wifi`, `node back bridge`.
+6.- From your laptop open 3 terminals for each node and navigate to the `~/Desktop/consensus/raspberry` and the run 3 edge-devices processes on each terminal: `node back ble`, `node back wifi`, `node back bridge`.

-6.- From your laptop open the file `~/Desktop/consensus/raspberry/net.js` to edit the network graph and parameters by simply changing the `NODES` variable.
+7.- From your laptop open the file `~/Desktop/consensus/raspberry/net.js` to edit the network graph and parameters by simply changing the `NODES` variable.
 Here is an example for 3 nodes:
 ```js
 // file: /consensus/raspberry/net.js
 ...